genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 By default the application allows you to compute enrichment statistics for reads mapped only on exome.
-If you go to the app page, change the value to “Both exome and target file” and select the appropriate target annotation file, you get both exome and/or target enrichment statistics.
+If you go to the app page, change the value to "Both exome and target file" and select the appropriate target annotation file, you get both exome and/or target enrichment statistics.

 The following enrichment statistics are computed: